-It is through our programs where Deafhood Foundation expands knowledge, changes attitudes, creates affirming behaviors, and strengthens beliefs that lead to a place where Deaf people can get closer to experiencing full humanity.
+We expand knowledge, change attitudes, create affirming behaviors, and strengthen beliefs that lead to a place where Deaf people can get closer to experiencing full humanity.
 We do this in a variety of ways that include but are not limited to consulting, grant-giving, outreach through education and events, and networking.
 All our programs address these recurring themes:

 Philosophies, ideologies, or viewpoints that associate Deaf people with a loss, or deficit, and are deafness-based (which is a view of Deaf identities in a medical context, where Deaf individuals need to be aided, fixed, or are in need of a cure).